shubhamkumar648/Agrox-store/readme.md

 ## e-comerce-app

-Axrox is  a  ecommerce store built using Reactjs ,Html  , css
+Axrox is  a  ecommerce store built using Reactjs ,Html  , css , bakend used by mockbee

 ### live link [https://agrox-store-hsoach630-shubhamkumar648.vercel.app/]